The ABPM’s Physician Portal is currently down for maintenance through March 1, 2023.

 Addiction Medicine

-An Applicant who holds or, subject to certain requirements as set out in subsection 2.4.4(3) below, previously held a valid certificate from an ABMS Member Board is eligible to apply to ABPM for a Certificate in Addiction Medicine.
-Beginning with the 2017 Examination Cycle and continuing through the 2021 Examination Cycle, an Applicant may become eligible to sit for the Addiction Medicine Initial Certification examination via one of the pathways identified in this Subsection 2.4.4.
+An Applicant who holds or, subject to certain requirements as set out in subsection 2.4.4(3) below, previously held a valid certificate from an ABMS member board is eligible to apply to ABPM for a Certificate in Addiction Medicine.
+Beginning with the 2017 Examination Cycle and continuing through the 2025 Examination Cycle, an Applicant may become eligible to sit for the Addiction Medicine initial Certification examination via one of the pathways identified in this Subsection 2.4.4.

 Certification in Addiction Medicine beginning in 2026

-Beginning with the 2026 Examination Cycle, and subject to the provisions in paragraph two of the above Section, the special training required of an Applicant/Candidate for a Certification in Addiction Medicine shall exclusively include the Applicant’s successful completion of a minimum of twelve (12) months of an ACGME-accredited fellowship training in Addiction Medicine.
+Beginning with the 2026 Examination Cycle, and subject to the provisions in paragraph two of Section 2.4.4.1 above, the special training required of an Applicant/Candidate for a Certificate in Addiction Medicine shall exclusively include the Applicant’s successful completion of a minimum of twelve (12) months of an ACGME-accredited fellowship training in Addiction Medicine.

 Thank you for contacting ABPM support.